ginstrom/paladin-novel/cline_docs/characters.md

     *   Respectful working relationship with Silviana despite cultural differences.
     *   Kinsman of Grimjaw Ironforge.
     *   Military coordinator with Noble Knight defectors.
-*   **Current Status/Location:** Leading Iron Covenant forces at Blackrock Pass, Dragon’s Spine mountains (Reported in Ch 22).
+*   **Current Status/Location:** Leading the siege of the Citadel of Asham-Val, awaiting Gond's reinforcements (End of Chapter 24).

 ## Grimjaw Ironforge
 *   **Bio/Description:** Dwarven siege engineer and leader of an elite company of warriors.
 Renowned for designing and operating the most effective siege engines on the continent.
 Massive even by dwarven standards, with arms like tree trunks and hands permanently stained by forge work.
 Gold-capped teeth and colorful vocabulary.
 His company's defection brings crucial military assets to Gond's cause.